 [Editor’s Note: In early 1983, The Voluntaryists (with the Center for Libertarian Studies) sponsored a one-day conference in New York City on “The Politics of Nonviolent Action.”
 Gene Sharp presented the keynote address.
-I wrote reviews of two of his books in early issues of this newsletter.
+Also, I wrote two reviews of his books in early issues of this newsletter.
 As this article concludes, Gene Sharp – for good reasons – was known as the “godfather of nonviolent resistance.”
-Reprinted from THE CATHOLIC WORKER (August-September 2018, pages 4-5).]
+This article is reprinted from THE CATHOLIC WORKER (August-September 2018, pages 4-5).]

 One week after his 90th birthday in January, the peace community – along with champions of social justice and self-determination around the world – lost a truly foundational figure.
 Gene Sharp was among history’s most prolific and tireless advocates of nonviolent action, whose increasingly global influence belied a humble, near-monastic way of life, religiously devoted to his work, his dogs and his orchids.